Curve counting and S-duality: Relationship to the work of Toda

 Toda pointed out to us how \eqref{toda's seri.2} can be made compatible with our simplification \eqref{Theorem 2 equality}.
-By another application of the Bogomolov-Gieseker-type inequality one can prove Castelnuovo-type bounds to show that $P_k(X,\beta_1)$ and $I_k(X,\beta_2)$ are empty for $k$ sufficiently small.
-Since the bounds $\beta_i.H\le 6\beta.H$ in the definition of the cone $C$ \eqref{coneC} are independent of $n$ we can therefore choose a uniform $n\gg0$ so that each term in the sum \eqref{toda's seri.2} has at least one of $P_{-m_1}(X,\beta_1)$ or $I_{m_2}(X,\beta_2)$ empty for $m_1-m_2=n\beta_1.H+m$ (unless $\beta_1=0=m_1$).
-This would give another (ultimately lengthier) proof of Theorem \ref{Theorem 2} when $X$ is a Calabi-Yau threefold with $\Pic=\Z$.
+By another application of the Bogomolov--Gieseker-type inequality one can prove Castelnuovo-type bounds to show that $P_k(X,\beta_1)$ and $I_k(X,\beta_2)$ are empty for $k$ sufficiently small.
+Since the bounds $\beta_i\cdot H\le 6\beta\cdot H$ in the definition \eqref{coneC} of the cone $C$ are independent of $n$, we can therefore choose a uniform $n\gg0$ so that each term in the sum \eqref{toda's seri.2} has at least one of $P_{-m_1}(X,\beta_1)$ or $I_{m_2}(X,\beta_2)$ empty for $m_1-m_2=n\beta_1\cdot H+m$ (unless $\beta_1=0=m_1$).
+This would give another (ultimately lengthier) proof of Theorem~\ref{Theorem 2} when $X$ is a Calabi--Yau threefold with $\Pic=\Z$.

-In \cite{F20} the first author extends our methods and Toda’s to prove an OSV-like result for general Calabi-Yau 3-folds, without the $\Pic(X) = \Z$ condition.
+In \cite{F22} the first author extends our methods and Toda’s to prove an OSV-like result for general Calabi--Yau threefolds, without the $\Pic(X) = \Z$ condition.